ArthurHlt/dialog-watson-client/README.md

 watsonClient = Client('user_watson', 'password_watson', 'file/path/to/dialog', 'your_dialog_name') # this library abstract the registering of dialog (and the update when you cahnge it) and run it, to do that it will store your dialog id in a file called `dialog_id_file.txt` watsonClient.start_dialog() # this will create the dialog into watson or update it and run the initialization of the conversation

-watsonClient.converse('hi') # talk to the robot, here it will say 'hi' and watson will answered watsonClient.get_profile().get_data() # get extracted data from watson in format: [key => value]
+resp = watsonClient.converse('hi') # talk to the robot, here it will say 'hi' and watson will answered print resp.response # show the response from watson watsonClient.get_profile().get_data() # get extracted data from watson in format: [key => value]
 ```